ogkalu2/comic-translate/README.md

 * DeepL Translator (Free for 500,000 characters/month)
 * GPT-4-Vision for OCR (Default Option for French, Russian, German, Dutch, Spanish, Italian) (Paid, about $0.04 USD/Page)
 * Microsoft Azure Vision for OCR (Free for 5000 images/month)
-* Google Cloud Vision for OCR (Free for 1000 images/month).
+* Google Cloud Vision for OCR (Free for 1000 images/month)
-You can set your API Keys by going to Settings > Set Credentials
+* Google Gemini for translation (Free for 1500 images per day) (Paid, about $0.001 USD/Page) You can set your API Keys by going to Settings > Set Credentials

 ### Getting API Keys